Working together

 Yes.
 Starting small is often the right move.

-A short diagnostic phase or prototype can reveal whether a larger system is worth building.
+A short framing phase, research pass, prototype, or focused system experiment can reveal whether a larger solution is worth pursuing.

 This reduces risk and prevents committing too early to the wrong solution.